360 imaging is capable of so much more than people expect.

-I think 360 is still very much in the niche market, but is gaining momentum to leave it very rapidly.
+I think 360 is still very much in the niche market but has been gaining momentum to leave it very rapidly.
 I took advantage of one of the better weather days here in the North Burbs of Illinois to go to the Bahai Temple.

-An unadjustable aperture, chromatic aberration, unresolved stitch lines, and a lack of ND filters for long exposure (though word has it there are some available for the insta360 One R) to name a few.
-There is of course, various grades of quality and levels of output as all 360 cams are NOT created equal.
+An unadjustable aperture, chromatic aberration, unresolved stitch lines, and a lack of ND filters for a long exposure (though word has it, there are some available for the insta360 One R), to name a few.
+There are, of course, various grades of quality and levels of output as all 360 cams are NOT created equal.
 This is no different than traditional DSLRs or mirrorless setups.

 In either case, 360 cameras can be a powerful tool for photographers looking for a creative way to capture any style of images.
 You need only use your imagination.